jayllo-c/tp/docs/DeveloperGuide.md

 One of the greatest challenges was designing a user-friendly interface for score interaction within the limited screen space.
 We had to devise intuitive methods for users to view, input and manage the scores of various exams, without overwhelming the interface.
-This proved to be a greater challenge than initially anticipated, as we had to consider trade offs between functionality and user experience.
+This proved to be a greater challenge than initially anticipated, as we had to consider trade-offs between functionality and user experience.
 Lowering the complexity of the interface would result in an interface that is easier to read, but might not provide all the necessary information at a glance and require more user interactions to access the information.
 On the other hand, a more complex interface would provide more information at a glance, but might overwhelm users with too much information.
 Striking a balance between these two